 The world needs great women.
 It starts at The Study.
 Founded in 1915 and one of Canada’s premier girls’ schools, The Study fosters the development of character, confidence and visionary thinking.
-Dedicated teachers offer a warm and stimulating mother tongue bilingual environment to students from Kindergarten to Grade 11.
-Make an appointment today to meet our Admissions team and book a virtual visit or personal tour after hours.
-NOTE: Certificate of Eligibility for English Instruction is NOT required (K-Grade 11).
+Dedicated teachers offer a warm and stimulating mother-tongue bilingual environment to students from Kindergarten to Grade 11.
+OPEN HOUSE EVENTS 2021: please email for details, [email protected] NOTE: Certificate of Eligibility for English Instruction is NOT required (K-Grade 11).

 Academic Excellence / Enriched Curriculum / AP courses: Calculus, Chemistry, French

 Mother tongue bilingual programme where fluency and accuracy in both languages is established

 Makerspace & Innovation Lab: engaged learning spaces, students focus on design thinking & coding

 The ARTS where imagination and curiosity is stimulated

 Leadership development programme: students acquire skills and values they can count on